Updated 3rd April 2023

 International travel to Scotland

-If you’re visiting Scotland from another country, you should check your own government’s advice about travelling home after visiting Scotland.
+If you’re planning a trip to Scotland from another country, you should check your own government’s advice about travelling home after visiting Scotland.

 Please note: new travel rules may be brought in at short notice, so check the latest advice for each country you’re planning to travel to before booking your trip and before you go.